railwayapp/docs/src/docs/deploy/builds.md

 <PriorityBoardingBanner />

 With Nixpacks, we analyze the app source directory and generate a build plan.
-This determines which language provider to install packages and runtimes for.
+This determines which language provider to install and the required packages and runtimes.

 If there is a detected `nixpacks.toml` file, it is possible to define a build provider ahead of time like so:
 ```toml